-Body parts infected by Syphilis
+Body parts infected with Syphilis

-Among the parts that normally get syphilis are the penis, anus, scrotum, lip and mouth.
+Among the parts that normally get syphilis are the penis, anus, scrotum, lip, and mouth.
 Using condom can protect your scrotum and anus from being infected but if you do oral sex with an infected person, chances are your mouth is not safe.
 The thing with Syphilis is that it can infect even with just a slight touch.

 The four stages of Syphilis in Men